-- Actively improve areas of benefit to our customers
+Actively improving the environment in areas of benefit to our customers

 How we will deliver this

-- Working to achieve The Wildlife Trusts’ Biodiversity Benchmark to achieve continual biodiversity enhancement and protection at three of our sites by 2025.
-Work so far includes habitat surveys, reducing mowing to allow wildflowers to flourish, installing bird boxes and creating bug hotels and deadwood piles to provide a food source and habitat for a range of species from stag beetles to bees and birds
+Work so far has included: habitat surveys, reduced mowing to allow wildflowers to flourish, installation of bird boxes and the creation of bug hotels and deadwood piles to provide a food source and habitat for a range of species from stag beetles to bees and birds.